 Matthew 4:8-10

 The relevance of this passage today relates to conversations I have had with people and articles I have written that touch on the popular infamy of so-called “Christian nationalism”.
 I put the phrase in quotation marks because people mean different things by it.
-The definition of Christian nationalism aside, I would agree that there is some element of preoccupation among people who identify as Christians in America that is unhealthy and askew.
+The definition of Christian nationalism aside, I believe that the preoccupation with nationalism by some people who identify as Christians in America is unhealthy and askew.

 The American Church has traditionally been very patriotic.
-Not that patriotism is necessarily wrong, but we have to be careful, as with all things that might compete for our singular allegiance and devotion to God.
+Not that patriotism is necessarily wrong, but we have to be careful, as with all things that might compete for our allegiance and devotion to God.
 I have seen an unhealthy focus on the United States as a new Israel.
-I believe we focus too much, sometimes, on protecting our comfortable status quo, when God may be trying to shake things up.
+I also believe we focus too much, sometimes, on protecting our comfortable status quo, when God may be trying to shake things up.

-I won’t rehash the many times I have written about the admonition from Jesus to welcome strangers, which would seem to be a no-brainer for a Christian nation.
+I won’t rehash the many times I have written about the admonition from Jesus to welcome strangers, which would seems like it should be a no-brainer for a Christian nation.
 The issue of abortion should also have more consensus as well.
 In truth, we are more a Christian nation in name in the 21st Century, than in practice.

-For that reason, I understand the desire and effort to take over the political landscape for Christ.
 I was once very much behind that effort.
-Not that I am against it now, but my understanding of Scripture and how we should operate in the world has shifted my view.
+Not that I am necessarily against it now, but my understanding of Scripture and how we should operate in the world has shifted my view.

-Ultimately, it doesn’t matter how relatively righteous or just the United States of America is compared to other nations of the world, a topic that can be hotly debated.
-The US is not the Kingdom of God.
+Ultimately, it doesn’t matter how relatively righteous or just the United States of America is compared to other nations of the world.
+We can debate whether the United States is the new Israel, but the United States of America is not the Kingdom of God.

-The US is not even like Israel that God established in the promised land for His purpose and out of which soil He established the time and place for the coming of the Messiah, God who entered into His creation as man.
+The United States is not even like Israel, which God established in the land of His promise for His purpose.
+His purpose was to grow out of its soil a people and a culture through which, at the right time, He could enter into the world as God incarnate.
 We should not forget that God “came to His own, and His own did not receive Him”.
 (John 1:11)

 Not even the nation of Israel is the Kingdom of God.
 The Zealots of the time realized to their chagrin that Jesus did not come to establish God’s kingdom as the nation of Israel.
 In fact, the Kingdom of God won’t be established on earth (as it is in heaven) in our lifetime, or the lifetime of anyone until the day Christ returns.

-The Kingdom of God is present, but it is growing organically like a mustard seed, affecting the world like leaven, buried like treasure hidden in a field or a pearl hidden in an oyster beneath the sea.
-The kingdom of God is expressed through the salt and light of believers, if Indeed) we retain our saltiness and our light can be distinguished from the darkness of the world.
+The Kingdom of God is present, but the Kingdom of God is growing organically like a mustard seed, affecting the world like leaven, buried like treasure hidden in a field or a pearl hidden in an oyster beneath the sea.
+The kingdom of God is expressed through the salt and light of believers who are intimate contact with the world, if, indeed, we retain our saltiness and our light can be distinguished from the darkness of the world.

-When the time comes for the Kingdom of God to be established as Jesus spoke, God will establish it, and it will be established in a new heavens and a new earth.
+When the time comes for the Kingdom of God to be established as Jesus spoke, God will establish it, and it will be established as a new heavens and a new earth.
 A new Jerusalem will come down and be established on earth.
-(Revelation 21:1-5) Regardless of your eschatology, this is ultimately how the Kingdom of God will be established that we wait for.
+(Revelation 21:1-5)

 Meanwhile, the kingdoms of this earth cannot be conflated with the Kingdom of God, no matter how righteous or just we feel a particular Kingdom might be.